Flag of New England: Puritan religious influence

 Puritan influence can be seen on some company and settlement banners as well.
 Influenced by the Commonwealth of England and the parliamentary forces of the English Civil War, some flags in New England bore similar motifs and symbols.
 One of the Newburyport green ensigns depicted mailed hands arranged in a circle, which is a symbol of the divine in Puritan iconography.
 As Puritan militias grew in size, more units necessitated additional banners.
 Around 1652 new cavalry regiments were created.
-Examples of such flags are the “Three County Troop” flag or the militia flag, known today as the Bedford Flag.
+Examples of such flags are the "Three County Troop" flag or the militia flag, known today as the Bedford Flag.
 These banners depicted an armored arm reaching from the heavens holding a sword.
 This was a symbol also seen in the English Civil War and was supposed to symbolize divine justice being carried out in defense of true believers.
 Other Puritan and religious symbols such as anchors, grapevines, oak trees were also flown.
 Grapevines were prominent in the Connecticut and Saybrook colonies, and remain on the current state of Connecticut's flag and state seal.
 The anchor, a symbol of hope and providence, was common in Rhode Island and is still a symbol of the state today.
-Other symbols that can be seen as derived from Oliver Cromwell’s New Model Army are hearts (Worcester, Massachusetts), and the motif of an armored divine arm still exists in Massachusetts today as a component of the state's official seal as the crest, and well as the symbol of the Massachusetts National Guard (the Massachusetts National Guard contains the oldest units in the United States Army and is a direct successor/continuation of these early militias).
+Other symbols that can be seen as derived from Oliver Cromwell's New Model Army are hearts (Worcester, Massachusetts), and the motif of an armored divine arm still exists in Massachusetts today as a component of the state's official seal as the crest, and well as the symbol of the Massachusetts National Guard (the Massachusetts National Guard contains the oldest units in the United States Army and is a direct successor/continuation of these early militias).

 The use of the red ensign with the flag of England in the canton was controversial in the region.
-The cross of St. George was seen by many Puritans as a symbol of the Papacy and a symbol of religious heresy.
+The cross of St. George was seen by many Puritans as a symbol of the Papacy and hence a symbol of heresy.
 Reverend William Hubbard was an early opponent of the use of the cross on New England banners.
 Roger Williams, a prominent religious leader then based in Salem declared the symbol counter to the Reformation and a vestige of papal authority over the king.
 John Endicott who was inspired by Williams and then a member of the Council of Assistants ordered that the cross be cut out from flags in the colony.
 Richard Davenport of Watertown, the bearer of the flag was to be the one to remove it.
 A freeman of the colony named Richard Browne was disturbed by this and feared it could signal to authorities in England that the colonists were rebelling.
 Browne brought the matter before the Great and General Court of Massachusetts Bay.
 The Council of Assistants reviewed the matter and the case was dismissed against Endicott and Davenport.
 The General Court did rule however that the defaced flag was not to be used in any official capacity.
 The controversy remained, and some units refused to train for militia duty under a flag bearing St George's Cross.